Museums and tourism have had a longstanding relationship since museums first opened their doors

 technologies.
 Today tourism is the largest industry in the world catering to a wide variety

-of specialized interests; ecotourism, extreme tourism, spiritual tourism, agritourism, culinary tourism, geotourism, ghetto
+of specialized interests; ecotourism, extreme tourism, spiritual tourism, agritourism, culinary tourism, geotourism, dark

-tourism, dark tourism, heritage tourism, LGBT tourism, war tourism, space tourism, virtual tourism, wildlife tourism, doom
+tourism, heritage tourism, LGBT tourism, war tourism, space tourism, virtual tourism, wildlife tourism, doom tourism, the

 world has given us a more relativist perspective on cultural values.
 The difference between high culture and pop culture began